agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 _Carcharodon carcharias.
 Source: IUCN Red List of Threatened Species_

-Dr. Joanna Wilson (Biology) or Dr. McArthur will introduce *Carcharodon carcharias* (great white shart) and its importance for evolutionary biology, with a focus on the P450 enzymes in the defensome.
+Dr. Joanna Wilson (Biology) or Dr. McArthur will introduce *Carcharodon carcharias* (great white shark) and its importance for evolutionary biology, with a focus on the P450 enzymes in the defensome.
 Using query sequences from the zebrafish and human genomes, it is your job to use the BLAST tools and genome browser at NCBI to collectively find all the putative P450 genes in this genome.
 Once the class had developed a list of putative genes, each student will be assigned a gene to map out intron/exon boundaries and the predicted protein sequence.
 Remember what you have learned about splicing sites:

 ![mRNA Splicing.
 Source: Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/2/24/RNA_splicing_reaction.svg/1280px-RNA_splicing_reaction.svg.png)